molily/molily.de/_posts/2017-12-21-robust-javascript.md

     This existence check is in fact an object property check.

-2. Knowing that `fetch` is a property of `window` with the type function if present, we access the property using the familiar dot notation, `object.property`:
+2. If present, `fetch` is a property of `window` with the type Function.
+Knowing this, we access the property using the familiar dot notation, `object.property`:

     ```js
     if (window.fetch) {